maurya-anand/gauchian-enrich/README.md

 >[!Note]
 > The `gauchian_enrich` utility performs reverse annotation using the `transvar` tool and the `hg38` reference genome.
 > The reverse annotation process relies on the `hg38` reference genome file (`/ref/hg38.fa`).
-The Docker image for `gauchian_enrich` comes preconfigured with the `hg38` reference genome, eliminating the need for users to download or configure the reference genome manually.
+The Docker image for `gauchian_enrich` comes preconfigured with `transvar` and the `hg38` reference genome, eliminating the need for users to download or configure the reference genome manually.

 ### Example usage